google-deepmind/xmanager/README.md

 The Caip executor declares that an executable will be run on the CAIP platform.

-The Caip executor takes in a resource object.
+The Caip executor takes in a resource requirements object.

 ```python
 xm_local.Caip(